You need to decide which elements of the FortiAuthenticator configuration you need:

 Based on the computer credentials provided during machine authentication, limited access to the network can be granted.
 For example, access can be granted to just the Active Directory server to enable user authentication.

 Following machine authentication, user authentication can take place to authenticate that the user is also valid, and to then grant further access to the network.

-To configure machine authentication, see Clients.
+To configure machine authentication, see RADIUS service.